occupationMeasurement/occupationMeasurement/README.md

 For a detailed overview of the package refer to `vignette("occupationMeasurement")` or take a look at `browseVignettes("occupationMeasurement")` to see a list of vignettes describing the package.
 All vignettes are also available in the [online documentation](https://occupationmeasurement.github.io/occupationMeasurement/index.html).

+Please cite our publication when using the software:

+Jan Simson, Olga Kononykhina, and Malte Schierholz (2023). occupationMeasurement: A Comprehensive Toolbox for Interactive Occupation Coding in Surveys.
+Journal of Open Source Software, 8(88), 5505, https://doi.org/10.21105/joss.05505

 <img src="man/figures/app_flow_screenshots.png" width="50%" align="right" alt="Screenshots illustrating the flow within the interactive application."/>

 ## Installation